 Vietnam has a useful transport network from public buses, tourist buses, minibuses, taxis, boat, train and domestic flights for long-distance travel for easy connection throughout the country.
 The actual cost of travelling in Vietnam is very affordable which makes it possible to explore a vast area of the country on a single tour

-Nowaday, the most convenient transfer option to get into Vietnam by International flight that will land on one of the major airports: Hanoi, Ho Chi Minh City, Da Nang or Phu Quoc.
+Nowadays, the most convenient transfer option to get into Vietnam by International flights that will land on one of the major international airports: Hanoi, Hai Phong, Ho Chi Minh City, Da Nang, Nha Trang or Phu Quoc.
 The biggest airports are based in main cities like Ho Chi Minh City and Hanoi.
-But, also more option for travellers who are in our neighbouring country like Laos, China or Cambodia, to get a ship, train or even speed boat to come to Vietnam
+But, also more options for travellers who are in our neighbouring country like Laos, China or Cambodia, to get a ship, train, bus or even speed boat to come to Vietnam.

-With more than 2,600km coastal long, Vietnam is an ideal place for many beautiful beaches that range from long stretches of coastline to hidden coves.
+With more than 2,600km coastal long, Vietnam is an ideal place for many beautiful beaches from long stretches of coastline to hidden coves.

 One of the most famous beach is Nha Trang which is appreciated for its offshore islands and diving sites, while a quieter destination can be found on the Con Dao islands